nathanielc/morgoth/CONTRIBUTE.md

 ---------------------
 Every metric will be tagged with several configurations.

-Each metrics will be associated with one or more anomaly detection alogrithim.
+Each metric will be associated with one or more anomaly detection alogrithim.

+Each metric will have a type:
+* Number
+* Text

 Input plugins
 -------------